craftercms/docs/source/new-ia/by-role/system-admin/authoring/users-groups/user-passwords.rst

 #.
 Next, enter the new password into the **New Password** field.
 #.
 Re-enter the new password into the **Confirm Password** field.
 #.
-Click on the **Submit** button.
+Click on the **Save** button.
 A notification will appear that the profile has been updated.

    .. image:: /_static/images/users/change-passwd-notification.webp
        :alt: Users - Password Change Notification